wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-remote-connect.md

 ### Connect to the device from the remote host

 Use Windows PowerShell and SSL to enter an SSAdmin session on your device from a remote host or client.
-The SSAdmin session maps to option 1 in the [serial console](storsimple-windows-powershell-administration.md#connect-to-windows-powershell-for-storsimple-via-device-serial-console) menu of your device.
+The SSAdmin session maps to option 1 in the [serial <!-- deleted by customization console](/documentation/articles/storsimple-windows-powershell-administration#connect-to-windows-powershell-for-storsimple-via-device-serial-console) --><!-- keep by customization: begin --> console](storsimple-windows-powershell-administration.md#connect-to-windows-powershell-for-storsimple-via-device-serial-console) <!-- keep by customization: end --> menu of your device.

 Perform the following procedure on the computer from which you want to make the remote Windows PowerShell connection.